Samaná Province: History

 The province is also home to what are known Samaná Americans, the descendants of free black Americans immigrated beginning in 1824.
 They took advantage of the pro-African immigration policy of then president Jean-Pierre Boyer when Samaná was under Haitian rule.
 This migration to Santa Bárbara, Samaná began with 34 African-American families.
 Their culture contrasted with the Hispanic culture of the country as they maintain many elements of 19th century African-American culture—such as their brand of English, food, games, community organizations, English names, manners, music and some recipes that have been preserved as a result of their isolation, which until the 20th century was accessible only by boat.
 Most are of the African Methodist Episcopal and Wesleyan faith brought to the island by their ancestors.

-During the entire First Republic (1844-1861) era, Samaná became the El Seibo Province.
+During the entire First Republic (1844–1861) era, Samaná became the El Seibo Province.
 The Constitution of 1865 created the Maritime District of Samaná, with a military government, which later became the Province of Samaná by the Constitution of 1907 that stopped recognizing the maritime districts as a territorial category.

-The territory of Samaná originally larger, although the entire peninsula has always belonged to it.
+The territory of Samaná was originally larger, although the entire peninsula has always belonged to it.
 When it was created it covered both sides of the Samaná Bay, but then in 1938 Sabana de la Mar became part of the El Seibo province.
 When the Julia Molina province (currently María Trinidad Sánchez) was created in 1958, most of its territory was taken from Samaná.
 The last reduction was made in 1959 when Trujillo del Yuna (current Agua Santa del Yuna) was segregated to pass it to the municipality of Villa Riva in the Duarte Province.